-Today is April 1st which means the first day of birthday month, bitches.
-No exclamation point because birthday month also means quarantine month which also means my actual birthday (the 28th) is going to be spent in quarantine.
-But I am actually not as sad as I thought I would be.
-I just want everyone to stop dying, to stop getting sick, to stay home and be decent human beings.
-THAT is what I want for my birthday this year.
+Today is April 1st, which means the first day of birthday month.
+No exclamation point because birthday month also implies quarantine month, which means that my actual birthday (the 28th) will be spent in quarantine.
+I just want everyone to stop dying, stop getting sick, stay at home, and be decent human beings.
+That’s what I want for my birthday this year.

-I can only read so many articles about how bad this pandemic will get, how many more people will die, how we didn’t prepare enough or even know enough before it becomes less about being informed and more about watching a bad accident.
+I can only read so many articles about how bad this pandemic will get, how many more people will die, how we weren’t prepared enough or even knew enough before it becomes less about being informed and more about watching a bad accident.

-That is what we are going through right now.
+That is what it feels like we are going through right now.

-Sitting on the highway of life dealing with so many gapers delays that it makes our mental health take a tailspin.
+Sitting on the highway of life, coping with so many gapers delays that it makes our mental health take a tailspin.